Obtain a Permanent Residence Permit in the Netherlands

 The au pair, trainee, working holiday scheme, seasonal work, orientation year for graduates permits cannot be extended in the Netherlands.
 But you can apply for a new one and respect the main conditions as for the first application you’ve made.
 We remind that the travel documents, the diploma, and the bank statements need to be provided when applying for a Dutch residence permit extension.

-4. What other conditions need to be considered when extending the Dutch residence permit?
+4. What other conditions need to be considered when extending the residence permit in Netherlands?

 A foreign citizen who lives in the Netherlands and want to extend the residence permit needs to make proof of his address in the country, to present the available residence permit and to explain the purpose of his/her stay in the country.
 It is good to know that if your situation has changed, you must announce the IND.
 Our immigration lawyer in the Netherlands can offer complete and suitable assistance when extending the residence permit.